List of Futurama characters: Scruffy

-Scruffy (voiced by David Herman) is the Planet Express gruff janitor and a recurring supporting character.
+Scruffy (voiced by David Herman) is the Planet Express gruff janitor.
 He tells Hermes he is responsible for "Toilets and boilers, boilers and toilets, plus that one boiling toilet.
 Fire me if'n you dare."
 A character looking very much like Scruffy first appeared in "A Fishful of Dollars" as a masseur for Bender, but he was later added to the cast as an infrequently-seen staffperson at Planet Express with the second-season episode "Anthology of Interest I".
 Scruffy generally approaches both his job and the rest of his life with a high level of apparent apathy, as shown in "Parasites Lost", in which he ignores a broken boiler in the Planet Express headquarters to read a pornographic magazine, and continues to read even after the boiler explodes, declaring, "Scruffy's gonna die the way he lived."
 In "Future Stock", it is revealed that he is deeply fond of the company, and owns four times as much stock as the other employees.
 The first several times he is referred to or seen by his co-workers, they ask who he is, to which he replies, "I'm Scruffy.
 The janitor."
 A running gag in Scruffy's early appearances is that no one remembers having met Scruffy before, nor does he remember them, even after they have been seen interacting in multiple previous episodes.
 This gag is eventually dropped.
 He is shown several times to read porn magazines like National Pornographic and Zero G Juggs (parodies of actual magazines, National Geographic and Juggs).

 The Season 6 episode "The Prisoner of Benda" reveals that he is in love with his robotic wash bucket, but avoids entering into a relationship with it.
 He is murdered by Robot Santa in the non-canonical anthology episode "The Futurama Holiday Spectacular".

 In "Law & Oracle", it is revealed that Scruffy died at some point and was brought back to life as a zombie, remarking that "Life and death are a seamless continuum."
 Scruffy was seen in the 2014 The Simpsons crossover episode "Simpsorama" with the rest of the Planet Express staff, in which his zombie status is referenced.